Kuznecov formulae for fractal measures: Formulae of Hare--Roginskaya and the proof of Theorem

 and hence

 Combining this with \eqref{eq:weighted-sum-bound} gives

 for all $\lambda\ge1$, where we may take

-This proves the first assertion of Theorem~\ref{thm:HR-bound}.
+This proves the first assertion of Theorem \ref{thm:HR-bound}.

-To obtain the ``in particular'' statement, it remains to note that if $\mu$ is $s$-Ahlfors regular for some $s\in(0,n)$, then $I_u(\mu)<\infty$ for every $u<s$.
-This is a standard estimate, but we include a brief argument in our setting for completeness.
+To obtain the second statement of Theorem \ref{thm:HR-bound}, it remains to note that if $\mu$ has correlation dimension $\dim_C(\mu)=s$ for some $s\in(0,n)$, then $I_u(\mu)<\infty$ for every $u<s$.
+This is a standard estimate, and is the reason why the correlation dimension is sometimes called the energy dimension.
+We include a brief argument in our setting for completeness.